0x77ff/Byte-Stealer/discord-logger-help/Help.md

 pip install pyinstaller
 ```
 If you dont have one already, download or convert and image into an .ico file\
 For the exe icon.
-I recommend using https://redketchup.io/icon-converter Or convertio.com \
+I recommend using https://redketchup.io/icon-converter Or convertio.co \
+\
 Now, run this command(remember to make sure all files are saved before running this):
 ```
 pyinstaller --noconfirm --onefile --windowed --icon "Path-To-Your-.ico-file" --ascii --clean "path-to-Logger.py"